whl538/EngProject1/README.md

 # EngProject1
-Programming Repository for Engineering Project 1 at the University of York
+Programming Repository for Engineering Project 1 at the University of York - Team 14.

+Programmed using a [Placeholder] microcontroller in [Placeholder Language].

+Instructions for use:
+[Placeholder instructions]

+Version History:
+[Placeholder Version History]